codeplaysoftware/portFFT/README.md

 SYCL-FFT is still in early development.
 The supported configurations are:

-* FFT sizes that are a power of 2 only
 * complex to complex transforms
 * single and double precisions
 * forward and backward directions